-Although there's higher use of public transport than in other UK cities, there's still room for improvement so that using public transport or cycling and walking become the default.
+Greater Manchester must dramatically transform transport infrastructure and travel habits so that using public transport or cycling and walking become the default.
 Everybody should be able to live decently and get about without having to own a car.
-In London, 42% of households don't have access to a car or van.
+In Greater Manchester, 27% of households don't have access to a car or van.
 Access to decent car alternatives is a social justice and cohesion issue, as well as an environmental issue.

 Enabling people to get around with minimum impact on the environment will also bring about big improvements in air quality.
-World Health Organization (WHO) standards are set to reduce the health impacts of air pollution - they're evidence based and regularly updated in line with new research.
-Air pollution is a real problem across the area and WHO guidelines for the toxic gas nitrogen dioxide (NO2) are breached in at least 4,833 locations.
-Fine particulate matter (PM) air pollution is very damaging to health, yet there are 1,509 neighbourhoods in London where levels of $PM{2.5}$ are double WHO guidelines.
-There are also 3,210 schools in neighbourhoods that have concerning levels of air pollution.
+WHO standards are set to reduce the health impacts of air pollution - they're evidence based and regularly updated in line with new research.
+Our analysis shows that air pollution is a real problem across the area.
+WHO guidelines for the toxic gas nitrogen dioxide (NO2) are breached in at least 1,583 locations, and there are 1,214 schools in neighbourhoods that have concerning levels of air pollution.